CfSOtago/GREENGrid/dataProcessing/README.md

 ## Other data

-This directory probably contains code for prociessing other datasets which were not collected by GREEN Grid but obtained form other sources. [#YMMV](https://en.wiktionary.org/wiki/YMMV).
+This directory probably contains code for processing other datasets which were not collected by GREEN Grid but obtained from other sources. [#YMMV](https://en.wiktionary.org/wiki/YMMV).